 What Are The Basics of SEO?

-Read on to start your journey into the dark art of SEO.
+Ready to start your journey into the dark art of SEO?

-One of the first things we need to cover off when looking at the basics of SEO is what the hell it stands for.
+Well, one of the first things we need to cover when looking at the basics of SEO is what the hell it stands for.

 SEO stands for Search Engine Optimisation.